 In most LCL shipments, pallets are stacked in order to maximize container space.
 But if you’re shipping flatscreen TVs, you won’t want anything stacked on top of them.
 That means costs will be higher because your shipment leaves less room in the container for other packages.

-Avoid hidden fees by booking port-to-door or door-to-door service with your freight forwarder.
+4. Avoid hidden LCL charges and fees by booking port-to-door or door-to-door service with your freight forwarder.

 The day might come when you get an LCL quote that seems impossibly cheap.
 What could be bad about that?